omicscodeathon/denguedrug/README.md

 ### Step 3: Model construction

-- The data was split into [training](data/Training Data.csv.zip), [test](data/Test Data.csv), and [external](data/External Data.csv) datasets.
+- The data was split into [training](data/Training%20Data.csv.zip) , [test](data/Test%20Data.csv), and [external](data/External%20Data.csv) datasets.
 The training dataset was equivalent to 70% (14875 compounds) of the data set and the test and external data sets were equivalent to 15% (~3188) each.
 The training dataset contained 3105 actives vs 11770 inactives.

 - The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
 The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy, and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.